-Six-year-old Cambodian girl dies from bird fluJuly 2nd, 2013 in Diseases, Conditions, Syndromes /
+Six-year-old Cambodian girl dies from bird fluJuly 2, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A six-year-old Cambodian girl has died from bird flu, bringing the country's toll from the deadly virus to nine so far this year, the World Health Organisation said Tuesday.